EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cAllocationSoilT_Friedlingstein1999`: partial temperature effect on decomposition/mineralization based on Friedlingstein1999
+- `cAllocationSoilT_Friedlingstein1999`: Calculates the partial temperature effect on decomposition and mineralization based on Friedlingstein et al. (1999).

-- `cAllocationSoilT_gpp`: temperature effect on allocation = the same as gpp
+- `cAllocationSoilT_gpp`: Sets the temperature effect on allocation equal to that for GPP.

-- `cAllocationSoilT_gppGSI`: temperature effect on allocation from same for GPP based on GSI approach
+- `cAllocationSoilT_gppGSI`: Calculates the temperature effect on allocation as for GPP using the GSI approach.

-- `cAllocationSoilT_none`: sets the temperature effect on allocation to one (no effect)
+- `cAllocationSoilT_none`: Sets the temperature effect on allocation to 1 (no effect).

 </details>